olincollege/scicomp-p3-collisions-in-space/data/README.md

 The MPC orbital data can be downloaded from [here](https://minorplanetcenter.net/Extended_Files/mpcorb_extended.json.gz).
-Then, move the file to `raw`, unzip the file and run the python script:
+Then, move the file to `raw`, unzip the file and run the following python script.
+Note that it may take a few minutes for data to be parsed.

 ```
 mv ~/Downloads/mpcorb_extended.json.gz raw/.  # Assumes Downloads directory